Heejoy/Heejoy.github.io/README.md

 * Click on the `Create Repository` button to finish the creation process.

+_This step follows Etter’s emphasis on using distributed version control_

 ### 3. **Upload your Markdown resume to your new repository**
 <div style="margin-left: 20px;">
     <img src="https://github.com/Heejoy/Heejoy.github.io/blob/main/Gifs/Add_new_files.gif?raw=true" width="550" height="auto" alt="Add New File">